andrasat/javascript-app/README.md

 # Hangman

-This is a hangman game made with javascript to complete an assignment in Hacktiv8 Phase 0 - Week 2 - Day 5
+This is a hangman game made with javascript + Jquery to complete an assignment in Hacktiv8 Phase 0 - Week 2 - Day 5.

-## Pseudocode
+## Pseudocode hangman.js

 ```
 INIT hangman app